 The software development life cycle or SDLC defines the way a product is brought to life and maintained.
 It helps you turn creative ideas and market requirements into product functionality and features.

-In brief, an SDLC is a way to get things done in terms of developing a product and turning it into a business.
+In brief, a software development life cycle model is a way to get things done in terms of developing a product and turning it into a business.

 - SDLC models